Choose another writer in this calendar:

 self-imposed seclusion.
 Nobody was allowed to take a picture of him.

-røde rubin made the author famous and was translated into many
+røde rubin made Mykle famous and was translated into many

-languages, Mykle was forced to borrow money from his editor, Harald
+languages, but in spite of its success he was forced to borrow money from his editor, Harald

 Grieg at Norsk Gyldendal Forlag, without being able to pay them back.